jrochkind/attr_json/README.md

 * The existing [jsonb_accessor](https://github.com/devmynd/jsonb_accessor) was
-  an inspiration, and provided some good examples of how to do some things with AR.
-I started out trying to figure out how to fit in nested hashes to jsonb_accessor... but ended up pretty much rewriting it entirely, to lean on object-oriented polymorphism and ActiveModel::Type a lot heavier.
+  an inspiration, and provided some good examples of how to do some things with AR and ActiveModel::Types.
+I [started out trying to figure out](https://github.com/devmynd/jsonb_accessor/issues/69#issuecomment-294081059) how to fit in nested hashes to jsonb_accessor... but ended up pretty much rewriting it entirely, to lean on object-oriented polymorphism and ActiveModel::Type a lot heavier and have the API and internals I wanted/imagined.

 * Took a look at existing [active_model_attributes](https://github.com/Azdaroth/active_model_attributes) too.